 Phase 2: Devaluation

-This is the longest phase of the four.
-We could say that it is the relationship itself.
-In the end, the narcissist is interested in having a useful “prey”: to hook it as soon as possible (love bombing) and get rid of it when it is no longer useful (discard).
+This is the longest of the four phases.
+It’s possible to say it’s the relationship itself.
+After all, the narcissist wants a useful “prey” to hook as soon as possible (love bombing) and then get rid of it when it is no longer useful (discard).

 Phase 3: Discard